-On July 13, 2020, the Company announced a normal course issuer bid (the "NCIB") pursuant to which the Company may purchase for cancellation up to a maximum of 2,000,000 Class A Subordinate Voting Shares.
-An amendment to the NCIB was approved by the TSX on March 17, 2021 in order to increase the number of Class A Subordinate Voting Shares which the Company may purchase for cancellation from 2,000,000 Class A Subordinate Voting Shares to 4,000,000 Class A Subordinate Voting Shares.
-The NCIB began on July 15, 2020 and will end at the latest on July 14, 2021.
+On July 13, 2020, the Company announced a normal course issuer bid (the "Previous NCIB") pursuant to which the Company could purchase for cancellation up to a maximum of 2,000,000 Class A Subordinate Voting Shares.
+An amendment to the Previous NCIB was approved by the TSX on March 17, 2021 in order to increase the number of Class A Subordinate Voting Shares which the Company could purchase for cancellation from 2,000,000 Class A Subordinate Voting Shares to 4,000,000 Class A Subordinate Voting Shares.
+The Previous NCIB began on July 15, 2020 and ended on July 14, 2021, during which time the Company purchased, for cancellation, 895,063 Class A Subordinate Voting Shares for total consideration of \$10.1 million.